tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 ### 3. Analyze adjectives over time

-In this section, you will analyze how many times U.S. Presidents used the most common adjectives in their inaugural addresses over time.
+In this section, you will analyze how many times US presidents used the most common adjectives in their inaugural addresses over time.

 Two helper functions are provided to aid you in this task.